Meet the Chief and Council for Pays Plat First Nation.

 Since graduating from Lakehead University’s Business Administration Program, Real has held pivotal roles such as Executive Director of the Ojibway 1850 Treaty Council (1989-1992), Northwest District Manager for the Ministry of Citizenship’s Native Community Branch (1993-1996), Manager of Inherent Right Negotiations (1997-2004) and Emergency Response Coordinator (2004-2007) at Indian and Northern Affairs Canada, Aboriginal Relations and Community Advocacy Lecturer at Confederation College (2007-2009), Regional Director for the Ontario Trillium Foundation (2009-2012), and Indigenous Relations Advisor at MNDM and MTO (2012-2021).

 His life’s work embodies a legacy of service, leadership, and advocacy, a testament to his enduring commitment to his community and heritage.

 Darlene was born in Rocky Bay First Nation but moved to Pays Plat when she was just young.
 After her mother’s home up north was lost in a fire, she visited some of her family in Pays Plat and decided to stay.

 She is passionate about helping people, and does whatever she can to support the First Nations.
-At first when her brother suggested she run for council, she didn’t take it seriously.
-Eventually, she managed to be persuaded, and has now spent the last 12 years as a councillor.
+At first when her brother suggested she run for Council, she didn’t take it seriously.
+Eventually, she managed to be persuaded, and has now spent the last 10+ years as a Councillor.

-Portfolio Responsibility: Councillor Morriseau maintains the Housing Portfolio, and Ontario Works Portfolio.
+Portfolio Responsibility: Councillor Morriseau maintains both the Housing and Ontario Works portfolios.

 © Copyright 2021 | Pays Plat First Nation | All Rights Reserved